pivotal/blog/content/post/spring-boot-kotlin-data-classes.md

 ```

 Not only is this code much shorter than it's Java counterpart, it also has more functionality.
-As a Kotlin data class, this tiny amount of code gets generated implementations for a `equals()/hashCode()` pair, a default `toString()` method, a `copy()` method that allows for easy altering of individual attributes of the object and the ability to [destructure](https://kotlinlang.org/docs/reference/data-classes.html#data-classes-and-destructuring-declarations) the object in an assignment statement.
+As a Kotlin data class, this tiny amount of code gets:

+* generated implementations for a `equals()/hashCode()` pair
+* a default `toString()` method
+* a `copy()` method that allows for easy altering of individual attributes of the object
+* the ability to [destructure](https://kotlinlang.org/docs/reference/data-classes.html#data-classes-and-destructuring-declarations) the object in an assignment statement.

 Other places this feature will come in handy is with [JSON deserialization](https://spring.io/blog/2016/02/15/developing-spring-boot-applications-with-kotlin#jackson-kotlin-module) and [Spring Data JPA classes](https://spring.io/blog/2016/02/15/developing-spring-boot-applications-with-kotlin#jackson-kotlin-module).

-These data classes are one of the major reasons that adopting Kotlin for your Spring Boot applications is a great move because it helps you write, and thus maintain, less code.
+As someone evaluating a switch from Java to Kotlin, these data classes are a major reasons for adopting Kotlin in your Spring Boot application.
+They help you write, and thus maintain, less code and the less code we have to maintain the better in my mind.